 Any references to legislation are not an interpretation of the law.
 They are to be used as a guide only.
 The information in this publication is general and does not take into account individual circumstances or situations.
 Where appropriate, independent legal advice should be sought.

-An electronic copy of this report is available on the Department of Local Government, Racing and Multicultural Affairs' website at www.dlgrma.qld.gov.au.
+Copies of this publication are available on our website at www.statedevelopment.qld.gov.au and further copies are available upon request.